 University records are all part of the overall Information Management (IM) process at UAF.
 In the IM lifecycle (as shown in the info graphic in the left-hand column), attention is paid to tracking and taking care of document records from the time that they are created or received by UAF to when they are used to support the UAF mission and finally to when they are stored and then destroyed (if appropriate).
 UA uses the OnBase Enterprise Content Management (ECM) System from Hyland Software as the official repository for all UAF records along with many other UAF documents that need to tracked and maintained.
 Each UAF functional area (HR, Finance, Student Services, etc.) uses OnBase for at least some of their records and there are ongoing projects to increase the types of document records migrated to the OnBase system.
 In areas where OnBase is not yet used, care needs to be taken throughout the IM process to ensure the handling of documents meets UA requirements for the confidentiality, integrity and availability of those documents.
 Visit the UA RIM website for more information.
 If your department would like to discuss how OnBase can be used to help maintain your documents and records, please contact the OnBase administrator.

-Access to OnBase is granted in the same way as access to Banner.
-Fill out the appropriate Access Request Form for your functional area (Student, HR, Finance, International) and submit it to one of the UAF Security Coordinators.
-In this form, in the Other Banner Access Needed area, list the types of documents in OnBase that you need access to or, if you know them, list the access classes .
-Contact the UAF OnBase administrator or your security coordinator if you have questions about what to apply for.
-As of 25 January 2017, the UAF Security Coordinators are
+Access to functional areas in OnBase is granted in the same way as access to Banner.
+Fill out the appropriate Access Request Form for your functional area (Student, HR, Finance, International) and submit it per the instructions on the form.
+Contact your security coordinator or the UAF OnBase administrator if you have questions about what to apply for.
+As of 25 January 2017, the UAF Security Coordinators are:

-Functional Area Security Coordinator Email (+ @alaska.edu) Notes Student Services Mary Buchanan mkbuchanan Student Services Mike Earnest wmearnest UAF Type 1 Approver Student Services Lisa Foster ldfoster Student Services Kim McFadden knmcfadden Finance/HR Shayne Bowers slbowers Finance/HR Michael Szidloski mjszidloskiii Finance/HR Lynn Wrightsman lawrightsman UAF Type 1 Approver Finance/AR Amanda Wall aiwall Financial Aid Deanna Dieringer dldieringer OnBase Derek Bastille dlbastille UAF Level 1 Approver
+Functional Area Security Coordinator Email (+ @alaska.edu) Notes Student Services Mary Buchanan mkbuchanan Student Services Mike Earnest wmearnest UAF Type 1 Approver Student Services Lisa Foster ldfoster Student Services Kim McFadden knmcfadden Finance/HR Shayne Bowers slbowers Finance/HR Lynn Wrightsman lawrightsman UAF Type 1 Approver Finance/AR Amanda Wall aiwall Financial Aid Deanna Dieringer dldieringer OnBase Derek Bastille dlbastille UAF Level 1 Approver